 The achievement of social protection for all is at the core of the ILO's Constitution and mandate.
 The Declaration of Philadelphia (1944), which is an integral part of the ILO Constitution, recognizes that the extension of social protection worldwide is one of the Organizations' main objectives.
 More precisely, it recognises the solemn obligation of the ILO to further among the nations of the world programs that will achieve, inter alia, "the extension of social security measures to provide a basic income to all in need of such protection and comprehensive medical care", as well as "provision for child welfare and maternity protection", thereby extending the protection from workers to all those in need.

-To this end, the ILO has adopted Conventions and Recommendations on social security that lay down obligations and guidelines for States.
-These international standards have greatly contributed to the development of international social security law and to the definition of the human right to social security.
+To this end, the ILO has adopted Conventions and Recommendations on social protection that lay down obligations and guidelines for States.
+These international standards have greatly contributed to the development of international social security law and to the definition of the human right to social protection.

-The ILO promotes a rights-based approach to social security with ILO standards as its principal means of action for assisting member states towards the realisation of this right.
+The ILO promotes a rights-based approach to social protection with ILO standards as its principal means of action for assisting member states towards the realisation of this right.

-The ILO also adopts further initiatives to support international efforts aimed towards the realization of social security for all:
+The ILO also adopts further initiatives to support international efforts aimed towards the realization of social protection for all: